 - One letter of recommendation from a certified athletic trainer

-- Two additional letters of recommendation required
+- Two additional letters of recommendation from personal or professional sources

 - Completion of applicant essay question